-League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at The Club at Stone Ridge.
+League of Women Voters of Great Bend will hold its monthly meeting noon on Tuesday, in a new location.
+It will meet at Montana Mike's in the west end of the south room.
 Lunch will be from the menu.
-The program will be provided by State Senator Ruth Teichmann.
-She will be discussing the redistricting project, and the important issues facing the legislature for the new term.
-The luncheon is informal and time will be allowed for discussion from the floor.
+The program will be provided by Doris Myers, and will be on the subject of immigration and naturalization.
+The luncheon is informal and time will be provided for discussion from the floor.
 The public is invited to attend and participate in the discussion.

 Page 1 of 1